jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (d) the person carries on the business for the purpose of deriving assessable income; and (e) subsection (5) does not limit the deduction.
 Amount for purposes of subsections (3) and (3B)
-(4B) For the purposes of subsections (3) and (3B), the amount is the least of—amount owing − limited recourse consideration.
+(4B) For the purposes of subsections (3) and (3B), the amount is the least of—amount owing − limited recourse consideration + adjustment amount.
   (a) the amount of consideration that the person pays for acquiring the financial arrangement:
   (b) the amount owing under the financial arrangement:
   (c) the amount calculated using the following formula, treating the calculation of a negative amount as zero: